π Content Calendar Setup

 The most common reasons for posts failing to publish are::

-After fixing the issue, click "Move to Drafts" to bring the post back to your Remix screen, so you can try to publish it again.
+After fixing the issue, click "Move to Drafts" to bring the post back to the AI Agent, so you can try to publish it again.

 By following these steps, you can efficiently organize and schedule content using Blotato.